Anistuffs/anistuffs-website/README.md

 ## Welcome to my WIP basic personal website

+Adding a link to the website in the readme.md file: [Link](https://anistuffs.github.io/website/)

 You can use the [editor on GitHub](https://github.com/Anistuffs/anistuffs-website/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.